James Packer: Controversies

 In March 2019, leaked text messages showed that Kevin Tsujihara had promised auditions and acting jobs to actress Charlotte Kirk in return for sex in September 2013.
 They also showed that the sex was facilitated by her then friend Packer for his personal influence.
 In September 2020 her lawyers filed a petition in the Los Angeles Superior Court to vacate a gag order that has kept her mostly silent amid the years-long battle.
-The petition paints a picture of Tsujihara engaging in nonconsensual sex.
+The petition paints a picture of Tsujihara engaging in non-consensual sex.